 Enhanced navigation

-In the current multiaxial hierarchy, LOINC codes have at most one parent, though the abstract observations are interlinked more.
-The DL representation provides access to more LOINC codes and more paths between the codes in the hierarchy, which directly translates into more ways a particular code, can be discovered.
+In LOINC codes have at most one parent, though logically observations are more interlinked.
+The DL representation provides access to more LOINC codes and more paths between the codes in the hierarchy, making it easier to find an appropriate code.

 By adding new paths to the hierarchy it also enables queries that were otherwise not possible.